The Smart Way to Name Your Company

-A trademark search allows you to see if your company name is too similar to an existing company.
+You’ll want to run a trademark search to see if your name is available.

 It's not as simple as inputting your exact company name and hitting search.
-You'll need to search for similar sounding words, similar spelled words, alternate pronunciation of words, complex words, foreign translations, and words found in other trademark registers.
-Once you get all the necessary search results, you'll need to determine if any conflicting results will hold up your application.
+You'll need to search for similar sounding words, similar spelled words, alternate pronunciation of words, and foreign translations.

-It's best to call in an expert to run your trademark search.
-It needs to be done correctly to make sure that your brand is available before you begin a trademark application.
+That’s why it’s best to have an attorney run your trademark search.
+It needs to be done correctly to make sure that your brand is available before you start using it.